evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 following custom properties:

 -  ``aliases`` - a list of alternative names for the object.
-Aliases are stored database objects, but the ``aliases`` property receives and returns lists - so assign to it like normal, e.g.
-   ``obj.aliases=['flower', 'red blossom']``
+Aliases are stored in the database and can be searched for very fast.
+The ``aliases`` property receives and returns lists - so assign to it like normal, e.g. ``obj.aliases=['flower', 'red blossom']``
--  ``location`` - a reference to the object currently storing this object.
+-  ``location`` - a reference to the object currently containing this object.
 -  ``home`` is a backup location.
 The main motivation is to have a safe place to move the object to if its ``location`` is destroyed.
-All objects should usually have a home location for this reason.
+All objects should usually have a home location for safety.
 -  ``destination`` - this holds a reference to another object this object links to in some way.
 Its main use is for `Exits <Objects#Exits.html>`_, it's otherwise usually unset.
 -  ``nicks`` - as opposed to aliases, a `Nick <Nicks.html>`_ holds a convenient nickname replacement for a real name, word or sequence, only valid for this object.
+This mainly makes sense if the Object is used as a game character - it can then store briefer shorts, example so as to quickly reference game commands or other characters.
 Nicks are stored in the database and are a bit more complex than aliases since they have a *type* that defines where Evennia tries to do the substituion.
-Use nicks.get(alias, type) to get a nick, or nicks.add(alias, realname) to add a new one.
+In code, use nicks.get(alias, type) to get a nick, or nicks.add(alias, realname) to add a new one.
 -  ``player`` - this holds a reference to a connected `Player <Players.html>`_ controlling this object (if any).
 Note that this is set also if the controlling player is *not* currently online
-   - to test if a server is online, use ``has_player`` instead.
+   - to test if a player is online, use the ``has_player`` property instead.
--  ``sessions`` - if ``player`` field is set *and the player is online*, this is a list of all active sessions (server connections) to contact them through.
+-  ``sessions`` - if ``player`` field is set *and the player is online*, this is a list of all active sessions (server connections) to contact them through (it may be more than one if multiple connections are allowed in settings).
--  ``permissions`` - a list of `permission strings <Locks.html>`_ for defining access rights.
+-  ``permissions`` - a list of `permission strings <Locks.html>`_ for defining access rights for this Object.
--  ``has_player`` - a shorthand for checking if an online player is currently connected to this object.
+-  ``has_player`` - a shorthand for checking if an *online* player is currently connected to this object.
--  ``contents`` - this is a list referencing all objects 'inside' this object, that is which has this object set as their ``location``.
+-  ``contents`` - this returns a list referencing all objects 'inside' this object (i,e. which has this object set as their ``location``).
 -  ``exits`` - this returns all objects inside this object that are *Exits*, that is, has the ``destination`` property set.